 |Spina bifida |

 Of these, vaginal childbirth is the most frequently cited risk factor.
 Some evidence suggests that pregnancy itself predisposes to POP.
 But numerous studies have clearly shown that vaginal delivery increases a woman’s propensity for developing POP.
 In the Pelvic Organ Support Study (POSST), increasing parity was associated with prolapse risk (Swift, 2005).
 Specifically, the risk of POP increased 1.2 times with each vaginal delivery.
 In the Reproductive Risks for Incontinence Study at Kaiser (RRISK) study, Rortveit and colleagues (2007) found that the prolapse risk increased significantly in woman with one vaginal delivery (odds ratio [OR] 2.8), two (OR 4.1), or three or more (OR 5.3) deliveries compared with nulliparas.
-In a longitudinal study of 1011 women, vaginal delivery was associated with a significantly greater risk of prolapse to the hymen or beyond ...
+In a longitudinal study of 1011 women, vaginal delivery was associated with a significantly greater risk of prolapse to the hymen ...